Victor Kahu

+Playing a large part of the soap opera's first few years in the 21st century, the character's storylines and relationships received a generally mixed response.
+Victor's major romance storyline saw a lukewarm reception with he and Anne's (Emmeline Hawthorne) wedding day receiving praise whereas the coupling itself was criticised.

 Creation and casting

-Calvin Tuteao was cast as Victor and made his debut in 2000.
+Calvin Tuteao was cast as Victor and made his debut in 2000, he previously appeared on the soap in 1997 as the gang member Carlin.
 Tuteao stated, "Acting's not work to me.
 I always have fun on set.
 You get looked after, meet some good people and have a laugh," and was pleased to be playing a "good guy".
 One of the purposes of the character was to portray community health and Māori based healthcare on the medical based programme.
 The character survived the show's revamp throughout 2000 to 2001 and his onscreen family was introduced in 2001, with sister Te Hana and her family arriving.
 Victor's own children, Nelson and Jay Copeland later arrived as part of the core cast.
 Victor departed the show on Christmas Day 2004.